 He is recognized as one of the 100 most influential Latinos in the USA by HISPANIC BUSINESS MAGAZINE and his recognitions include being FRONTLINE HUMAN RIGHTS international awardee for his lifelong dedication to Human Rights, 2009 National Human Rights Award, presented by Mexican President Felipe Caldron, 2010 California Spirit Award, presented by Gil Cedillo, and the Bishop Buddy Alumni award presented by "USD" University San Diego.

-In the American Southwest and its borderlands, no other social justice advocate has made a greater impact on the lives of undocumented workers than Enrique Morones.
-In THE POWER OF ONE, Morones tells his own story (with noted Chicano historian Richard Griswold del Castillo) and the result is a book that captures the singular memoir of someone who took the chance to make a difference in the lives of people in Mexico, in the United States, and most importantly, along the U.S./Mexico border, la frontera.
+Looking for a work at the crossroads of border studies, history, memoir, political science, social justice, activism, chicana/o studies, and immigrant rights, then Enrique Morones BORDER ANGELS: THE POWER OF ONE is the book for you.
+In the American Southwest, no other social justice advocate has made a greater impact on the lives of undocumented workers than Enrique Morones.
+In BORDER ANGELS: THE POWER OF ONE, Morones tells his own story (with noted Chicano historian Richard Griswold del Castillo), and the result is a singular memoir of someone who takes the chance to make a difference-a brave activist who, with his organization, the Border Angels, saves the lives of legions who attempt to cross the hot, beautiful, and dangerous deserts that fuse the United States and Mexico.